How to teach English online to Chinese students

 The hourly rate I earned from the company I worked for + bus fare = hourly rate.

+On returning to Australia to pursue an Education degree, I continued to be contacted by people in this extended network whose children were now in Australia, tutoring between afternoon lectures and returning home in the evening.
 My hourly rate remained similar (now about $30AUD/hr) but with an increased awareness of the thousands of dollars of mounting student debt, I did some additional mental calculations and came to this figure:

 The hourly rate I earned from the company I worked for in Australia + 10% + petrol costs = hourly rate.
 This was about $40AUD/hr.